tlack/xxl/README.md

 - Dictionary literals (dictionaries do work and exist as a primitive type, just can't decide on a literal syntax for them)
 - FancyRepl(tm)
-- Dates/times
+- Dates/times (need to figure out core representation)
 - In-memory tables
 - I/O (sockets, mmap)
-- Logged updates
+- Logged updates (I like [Kdb's approach to this](http://code.kx.com/wiki/Cookbook/Logging))
-- Streams
+- Mailboxes/processes (implemented as a writer-blocks general list)
-- Mailboxes/processes
+- Streams (perhaps a mailbox as well; studying other systems now)

 ## Open questions